spinnaker/spinnaker/README.md

 ---

 ### Modular builds
- By default, Fiat is built with authorization included.
+By default, Fiat is built with all authorization providers included.
 To build only a subset of providers, use the `includeProviders` flag:
  ```
 ./gradlew -PincludeProviders=google-groups,ldap clean build